opensauceryafrica/bifrost/s3/doc.md

 }

 ```
 And that's it!
-You have now mounted a Bifrost bridge to your Pinata account and can start uploading files via this bridge.
+You have now mounted a Bifrost bridge to your AWS S3 account and can start uploading files via this bridge.

 ## Shipping multiple files to Amazon S3 via the rainbow bridge
 ```go